-The new multimedia artwork, Shot Under the Volcano, was inspired by the 1947 novel, Under the Volcano, by Wirral-born author, Malcolm Lowry.
-The unique installation, Shot Under the Volcano, is the first output from a creative collaboration between the Liverpool-based international artist, John Hyatt, newly-appointed Professor of Contemporary Art and Director of ART LABS with the design agency, Uniform.
+For 2017, a new multimedia artwork, Shot Under the Volcano, was inspired by the 1947 novel, Under the Volcano, by Wirral-born author, Malcolm Lowry.
+The unique installation, Shot Under the Volcano, is the first output from a creative collaboration between the Liverpool-based international artist, John Hyatt, Professor of Contemporary Art and Director of Institute of Art and Technology with the design agency, Uniform.

 The artwork was installed at Bluecoat in Liverpool as part of their 300th anniversary and as part of Under the Volcano, 70 Years On: A Malcolm Lowry Conference held at LJMU and Bluecoat in July 2017, when the city welcomed noted Lowry scholars from UK, Canada, New Zealand, the US and Europe.